Triple Kirks: Construction of the Triple Kirks

-In Aberdeen the Disruption had been anticipated and a local committee had taken the initiative of, in April 1843, purchasing an old weaving factory which had been derelict since 1830.
+In Aberdeen the Disruption had been anticipated and a local committee had taken the initiative in April 1843 of purchasing an old weaving factory which had been derelict since 1830.
 As the purchasing agent left the estate agent's offices he met someone arriving from the established church attempting to block the sale by making their own purchase.
 The factory was demolished and a famous Aberdeen architect, Archibald Simpson, was appointed.
-To save cost he arranged for one building to encompass the three separate congregations – from the East and West parishes of the Kirk of St Nicholas (which had been separately occupying the chancel and nave) and from the newly built South Church in Belmont Street.
+To save cost he arranged for one building to encompass the three separate congregations – from the East and West parishes of the Kirk of St Nicholas (which had been separately occupying its chancel and nave) and from the newly built South Church in Belmont Street.
 A high proportion of the parishioners were expected to be coming out and there was to be capacity for all of them.
 The three churches had entirely separate facilities but there was one shared spire with a design based on that of St. Elizabeth's Church, Marburg.
 All building was completed by early 1844.

 The building costs, £6,000, were kept as low as possible with the walls built of granite rubble, some of it from the demolished factory, and the spire built of salvaged brick.
 All the same it proved to be a magnificent building.
 The anti-Disruption Aberdeen Herald wrote "A group of three churches when viewed from Union Bridge has the aspect of a cathedral ...
 In the angle formed by the nave and south transept rises a lofty square tower, from which springs a spire of airy proportions".

 The spire rose to a height of about 59 m above the footing in the Denburn Valley.
 The architectural style of the building was for simple lancet arches and Perpendicular Gothic windows with brick dressings.
 There was squared granite rubble at the level of the ground floor but above there was coarser random granite rubble.
 There were soft sandstone dressings to the red brick tower and octagonal spire.
 Effectively, the transept comprised the South Kirk, the chancel was the East Kirk and the nave was the West Kirk.
 The tower and spire were in the southwest corner between the south and west churches.